A Guide to Makeup Brush Bristle Types

 Horse is known for its strength and durability and affordability; although not as fine as squirrel, and with less elasticity than fox, horse bristle tips still have very soft tips and good blendability and can be found in all face, cheek and eyeshadow brushes.
 Horse bristles are ideal when you want more pigmented product, and for shimmer eyeshadows and blending tasks.
 Horse is often used in combination with goat or squirrel hair for added softness and balance.

 Sable / Weasel

 Stiff and resilient enough to define and shape, Badger’s hair is typically used for eye brushes.
 Water badger is more flexible, and excel in defining detailed sharp eye-line.
 Badger has long history and tradition in various parts of the world.
 And common material found in other kinds of brushes.
 Hair is thicker toward the tip and thinner at the bottom; good-quality badger bristles are typically light brown in color.

-A great example for the makeup brushes with synthetic hair is Chikuhodo’s AF Series, Koyudo's Makiko Series, and Nakamura Seisakusho's Ai Series.
+A great example of makeup brushes with synthetic hair is the Chikuhodo AF Series, Koyudo Makiko Series, Nakamura Seisakusho Ai Series and Moe Series, and Bisyodo Futur Series.

 [update September 2021]